Public Warning: Please Mind the Git

 Be especially aware of handrail hand-touchers, rucksack pack-mules and professional seat-sharers.

-Number two: The Blissful Ignorant
+2: The Blissful Ignorant

 Most Blissful Ignorants serve themselves first.
 They believe their expensive O2 contract entitles them to priority seats on the tube as well as at gigs and view the old, lame and pregnant as inferior citizens.
 First through the doors, last to move aside, they will often use small children as footrests on longer journeys.
 Life is a game of musical chairs and these sad little creatures will dropkick your mother-in-law in order to win the final round.

-Number three: The Walking Dead
+3: The Walking Dead

 These queer human manifestations suffer from chronic listlessness, slow-dancing their way across the station with reckless lethargy.
 Now and again, they must stop mid-walk to allow their thoughts to catch up.
 If you’re lucky, you’ll bounce away from this low-speed collision unharmed, but more than thirty people die a slow death each year, having found themselves stuck behind the same twat for weeks on end.